 The guided walks have some added extras that are not included in the standard freedom walk package, such as:

-We recognise that some people prefer a complete walking holiday, sharing their experience with a group of like-minded people from all over the world and therefore the guided option is the best one.
+We recognise that some people prefer a complete walking holiday, sharing their sounds adventure with a group of like-minded people from all over the world and therefore the guided option is the best one.
 We also appreciate that some people prefer to be independent and walk on their own, or with their group of friends only, therefore we also offer a “freedom” option.

 How fit do you have to be to walk the track?